Call Now

 Rigid galvanized steel:

 Where the pipe passes through a wall, the opening is sealed with a fire-rated product appropriate for the material being penetrated.
-Joints are secured with aluminum foil tape only screws are not used because they can catch lint and restrict airflow inside the system.
+Joints are secured with aluminum foil tape only.
+Screws are not used because they can catch lint and restrict airflow inside the system.

 The exterior termination requires a hood with a free-moving damper and no mesh screen, since screens can collect debris and limit airflow.
 We follow building-approved venting standards to ensure the termination is installed correctly and maintains consistent airflow.